egreiner/IegTools.SemanticTypes/README.md

 # IegTools.SemanticTypes

-IegTools.SemanticTypes is a library that offers a minimalist collection of base classes and type implementations, which can be used to describe the meaning of a value.
+IegTools.SemanticTypes is a library that offers a minimalist collection of base classes and some type-implementations, which can be used to describe the meaning of a value.

 ## Why?